Monday 9:00 am - 5:00 pm Tuesday 9:00 am - 8:00 pm Wednesday 9:00 am - 8:00 pm Thursday 10:00 am - 5:00 pm Friday 9:00 am - 5:00 pm

 - What can you see yourself doing in five or ten years?

 The Strong assesses your interests among a broad range of occupations, work and leisure activities, and academic subjects.
-The Strong is appropriate for undergraduate and graduate students, takes approximately 30 minutes to complete online, and costs $10.
+The Strong is appropriate for undergraduate and graduate students.
+In particular, it is recommended for first and second-year undergraduate students who are in the process of exploring possible majors.
+It takes approximately 30 minutes to complete online.

 MyNextMove.org is a free, simple, online career exploration tool that uses keyword searches and an interest profiler to help you find the right career for you.
 MyNextMove.org is provided by the U.S. Department of Labor and utilizes O*NET, the nation's primary source of occupational information.
 The O*NET database contains information on hundreds of standardized and occupation specific descriptors and is available to the public for free.